igorkll/WinBox-Maker/README.md

 * winbox.wnb - the main project file. contains all settings and paths
 * .gitignore - it is created by default in the project if it is not present, so as not to commit unnecessary files if you create the project in the git repository. it won't be overwritten if you make changes there, but it will be created if you delete it
 * winbox_build - a folder for saving builds.
 You don't have to use it, but it's the path to save default images (added to by default .gitignore)
+* winbox_images - directory for basic windows images (added to by default .gitignore)
 * winbox_temp - it is used during the image build process (added to by default .gitignore)
-* winbox_images - directory for basic windows images (added to by default .gitignore)
+* winbox_temp/files - temporary files that will be added to the project. it is relevant within a single build process.
+It is used to add downloadable files to the project
+* winbox_temp/program - temporary directory for the application. it can be used from "build" and from "downloading"
+* winbox_temp/drivers - a temporary directory for drivers, used for unpacking by nvidia and amd drivers, and can also be used to download drivers
+* winbox_temp/nvidia_drivers - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
+* winbox_temp/amd_drivers - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
+* winbox_temp/packages - similar to the same directory in "winbox_resources" but there is only one build. it can be used from the "downloading" function
 * winbox_resources - a folder for your resources that are needed to build the system. these files should end up in the git repository
 * winbox_resources/files - files from this directory will be moved to the root of the disk on the installed system with replacement
 * winbox_resources/program - the directory for your application that will be used in kiosk mode. make this directory empty if you are using automatic compilation of the project from the source code using winbox maker